 With that being said, we’re proud to present to you our first Twosome with the After Dark spin, covering the salacious horror extravaganza, Lust for Darkness from Movie Games Lunarium!
 But will its erotic twist on the lust for power ruin the mood, or will it leave us satisfied and ready to cuddle?

-Honestly, this game is more of a level 2 since sex isn’t part of the gameplay at all, but because of the dark nature of the story, as well as a plethora of sexual imagery we decided to err on the higher side with the level of adult content you can expect from Lust For Darkness.
+Honestly, this game straddles the line between a two and three because of the dark nature of the story, as well as a plethora of sexual imagery.
+However, since sex isn’t a part of the gameplay we decided to err on the lower side and landed on a 2 for the level of adult content you can expect from Lust For Darkness.

 The Type: 40%

 For the second gauge we went a little lower in this case.
 While the game itself has a good bit of gore and features a strong sense of fetishism, this is a horror game first and foremost and the actual sexual content is really secondary to the story itself.

 To be fair I knew next to nothing about this game until Mr. Backlog brought it to my attention.
 He excitedly told me that it was on sale for $1-ish and that he’d had it on his wish list for quite some time.
 The story seemed very intriguing once I did a little research however!
 I’m all about H.P.
 Lovecraft and anything inspired by his works and I’m a firm believer that if done well, it’s some of the best horror you can find.
 The fact that it also happened to contain adult content made it an easy decision to choose Lust For Darkness for our inaugural After Dark review.
 I was certainly tentative sitting down with a game that combined sex with horror, as that can get nasty in a bad way real quick, but this is the life of a reviewer sometimes ya know?